DPUkyle/gradle-worker-tool-example/README.md

 `$ ./gradlew :mock-codegen-plugin:assemble && ./gradlew :consumer:codegen --rerun-tasks`

-Everything is fine; see MockCodegenTool line 38.
+Fails.
 The Worker Daemon contains the entire Gradle API, but does not contain other conflicting dependencies.

+The wrong version of guava is loaded: `gradle-5.2.1/lib/guava-26.0-android.jar`

 ## Scenario two: "Legacy" API, Gradle 5.6.4 runtime
 `$ git checkout branch-5.6.4`